 AEMO specifies a separate model for minimum and maximum demand.
 The GEV is based on extreme value theory to capture the distribution of rare events or the limit distribution of normalized minima and maxima.
 The GEV model aims to model the distribution of extreme values (minima and maxima) for operational demand less large industrial load.
-As such the extreme value model is trained on weekly operational minima and maxima less large industrial loads.
+As such the GEV model is trained on monthly operational minima and maxima less large industrial loads.

-The GEV models find the relationship between minimum and maximum demand and PV capacity, PVNSG capacity and weekly weather metrics.
+The GEV models find the relationship between minimum and maximum demand and PV capacity, PVNSG capacity and monthly weather metrics.
 AEMO develops the GEV models by iteratively selecting variables to explain demand and testing the performance of the model through in-sample and out-of-sample diagnostics.

-The explanatory variables are detailed in Table 7.
-The GEV model is fitted using weekly operational minima and maxima as a function of PV capacity, PVNSG capacity, customer connections (NMIs), calendar effect variables and average weather.
+The GEV model is fitted using monthly operational minima and maxima as a function of PV capacity, PVNSG capacity, customer connections42 (NMIs), calendar effect variables and average weather.
 Similar to the half-hourly model, AEMO then assesses the in-sample performance by:

-- Inspecting the QQ-plot, the residual diagnostics over time and explanatory power of the x variables to ensure the residuals are random with no discernible patterns that could indicate missing explanatory factors, and - Inspecting that degree of serial correlation in the residuals, where no serial correlation is desired.
+- inspecting the QQ-plot, the residual diagnostics over time and explanatory power of the x variables to ensure the residuals are random with no discernible patterns that could indicate missing explanatory factors, and - inspecting that degree of serial correlation in the residuals, where no serial correlation is desired.